teivah/ettore/README.md

 ## MVM-2

 Compared to MVM-1, we add a cache for instructions called L1I (Level 1 Instructions) with a size of 64 KB.
-The caching policy is straightforward: as soon as we meet an instruction that is not present in L1I, we fetch a cache line of 64 KB instructions from the main memory, and we cache it in LI1.
+The caching policy is straightforward: as soon as we meet an instruction that is not present in L1I, we fetch a cache line of 64 KB instructions from the main memory, and we cache it into LI1.

 ```
 +-----+     +-------+